RistoAarnioToivanen/adaptive-sleep-support-ecosystem/README.md

 ## Conclusion

-This document establishes prior art for an adaptive sleep support system based on externally applied stimulation and iterative outcome-based parameter optimization, independent of direct physiological sensing by the stimulation device.
+This document establishes prior art for an adaptive sleep support system based on externally applied stimulation and iterative outcome-based parameter optimization, independent of direct physiological sensing and without requiring sensors attached to the user.

 ---